Moodle security procedures

 - The security team reviews the issue and evaluates its potential impact on all supported versions of Moodle.

-- The security team works with the issue reporter to resolve the problem, following the Security issue development process and keeping details of the problem and its solution hidden until a release is made.
+- The security team works with the issue reporter to resolve the problem, keeping details of the problem and its solution hidden until a release is made.

 - New versions are created and tested.